 - 85% of Coloradans said they were uninsured because the cost of health insurance was too high (CHAS).

 - The Department of Health Care Policy and Financing estimated that more than 160,000 Coloradans would be enrolled as a result of these two laws (HCPF).

-CCMU convenes the Campaign as a collaborative effort with organizations who have shown a high level of engagement.
-By agreeing to work together, we can achieve the promise of coverage and care for the newly eligible.
+CCMU convened the Campaign as a collaborative effort with organizations who have shown a high level of engagement.
+By agreeing to work together, we worked to achieve the promise of coverage and care for the newly eligible.